 As a boy, Calvin helped his father and brothers drive six-mule teams hauling pig iron from Wharton Furnace to the river town of Brownsville, PA, where the iron was shipped (presumably) to Pittsburgh's steel mills.

-In 1873, when Calvin was 22, he married Mary Means (1853-1932), the 19-year-old daughter of Rev. James H. and Sophia (Murphy) Means.
+In 1873, when Calvin was age 22, he was united in the bonds of holy matrimony with 19-year-old Mary Means (Sept.
+25, 1852-1931), the daughter of Rev. James H. and Sophia (Murphy/Schaffer) Means.

 For many years, they resided on a 50-acre farm in the Narrows section of Richhill, north of Connellsville, Fayette County.
 Calvin made a living on the farm clearing timber and quarrying stone.
 Their home farm area was famed as the site of a historic French and Indian War camp during General Braddock's march toward Pittsburgh in 1755, where English military forces cut a passage through the high bluff known as the Narrows.

 The Minerds celebrated their golden wedding anniversary on Feb.
 17, 1923 with a party for family and friends in their home at the Narrows.
 Said the Connellsville Courier, "The affair was planned by their sons at home and was a complete surprise to Mrs. Minerd.
 A feature of the occasion was an oyster supper.
 A color scheme of yellow yellow and white, with chrysanthemums, framing the decorations, prevailed."

-Copyright © 2000, 2003, 2008 Mark A. Miner
+Copyright © 2000, 2003, 2008, 2022 Mark A. Miner